-- A. Cemetery; - B. Church;
+- A. Cemetery;

+- B. Church;

-C. Day care facility, other than a residence or caring for more than twelve (12) children;
+- C. Day care facility, other than a residence or caring for more than twelve (12) children;

-D. Hospital;
+- D. Hospital;

-E. Nursing home/convalescent home, home for the aged, board and care home, foster care home, etc.;
+- E. Nursing home/convalescent home, home for the aged, board and care home, foster care home, etc.:

 The uses removed are not defined in the ORS.
-Foster care home is defined separately under Chapter 16.04 and added under "T" below.
+Foster care home is defined separately under Chapter 16.04

-F. School;

-G. Major public facilities;

-H. Golf courses, public or private, with facilities and structures that are associated with the use;

-I. Home occupations which otherwise meet the strict definition of section 16.04.240, but which involve the manufacture of products, nonresidential storage of goods, or any activity which is likely to increase traffic;
+- F. School: - G. Major public facilities: - H. Golf courses, public or private, with facilities and structures that are associated with the use: - I. Home occupations which otherwise meet the strict definition of section 16.04.240, but which involve the manufacture of products, nonresidential storage of goods, or any activity which is likely to increase traffic;

-J. Accessory use or structure (not a dwelling) located on a lot or lots abutting the lot which houses the principal use of the property;

-K. Manufactured and mobile home park or trailer park, subject to the criteria of Chapter 16.44;

-L. One two-family dwelling (duplex) where the lot contains a minimum of twelve thousand square feet.
-Through the conditional use process, the Planning Commission may require the two dwellings in a duplex to share a common driveway to minimize curb cuts and paving;

-M. One duplex on a corner lot that contains a minimum of ten thousand square feet, provided that the building is designed such that vehicle access to the different units is taken from different streets;

-N. Bed and Breakfast;

-O. Accessory Dwelling that is not attached to the primary dwelling.
+- J. Accessory use or structure (not a dwelling) located on a lot or lots abutting the lot which houses the principal use of the property; - K. Manufactured and mobile home park or trailer park, subject to the criteria of Chapter 16.44; - L. One two-family dwelling (duplex) where the lot contains a minimum of twelve thousand square feet.
+Through the conditional use process, the Planning Commission may require the two dwellings in a duplex to share a common driveway to minimize curb cuts and paving; - M. One duplex on a corner lot that contains a minimum of ten thousand square feet, provided that the building is designed such that vehicle access to the different units is taken from different streets; - N. Bed and Breakfast; - O. Accessory Dwelling that is not attached to the primary dwelling.
 The accessory dwelling shall be separated from the primary dwelling by a minimum of 10 feet and conform to the standards in Section 16.16.010(D)(2).
-The building height standards in Section 16.16.030(E) shall apply.
+The building height standards in Section 16.16.030(E) shall apply. - O. Residential Facility for six to fifteen individuals with the filing of a Type I Administrative Review Application and providing copies of appropriate license and/or registration from the Department of Human Services and The Oregon Health Authority.
+(Per ORS 197.667(4) and 443.400 (8))